Héritage Montréal

 Thank you very much for your message, we're forwarding it to Dinu!

-I don't think you remember me and the closing of the 9th restaurant at Eaton's in Montreal.
+I don't think you remember me and the closure of the restaurant Le 9e chez Eaton in Montreal.

-When I read the newspaper Le Devoir, what a surprise it was to see the possible ¨ resurrection ¨
+While reading the newspaper Le Devoir, I was surprised to see the possible "resurrection"

-of this great and beautiful restaurant that I had
+of this beautiful and grand restaurant that I

-I had the honor of running with my wonderful team.
-Knowing that you are still at Héritage Montréal, I have no doubt that you will be
+had the honor of managing with my wonderful team.
+Knowing that you are still with Héritage Montréal, I have no doubt that

-So thank you for following it for all those who loved this great ¨Ile de France ¨¨ venue.
+Thank you for following it on behalf of all those who loved the great "Ile de France" dining room.

 Gérard Robert Jégo